gene-git/wg_tool/README.md

 There are 2 ways to get started; either create a new suite of users/profiles or import existing wireguard user.conf files.
 You can add users or new profiles for existing users at any time.
-This is very easy and explained below using the *--add-user* option.
+This is very easy and explained below using the *--add_user* option.
 You can also import a user at any time, though it's primarily useful when first setting up wg-tool.